wenzhixin/bootstrap-table/docs/_i18n/en/documentation/table-options.md

         <td>data-side-pagination</td>
         <td>String</td>
         <td>'client'</td>
-        <td>Defines the side pagination of table, can only be 'client' or 'server'.</td>
+        <td>Defines the side pagination of table, can only be 'client' or 'server'.
+Using 'server' side requires either setting the 'url' or 'ajax' option</td>
     </tr>
     <tr>
         <td>pageNumber</td>